noorulHussainShaik/CSCI2312_Game_of_Life/README.md

 (Advanced) If you find a bug in my code that you think everyone would benefit from having fixed, try out making a pull request with your fixed code, and I'll apply it to this repository!

+If the code isn't working on your machine, use the Issues tab to let me know.
+Be sure to include your build enviornment and what OS your running, as well as a description of the problem.